thales-e-security/header2go/README.md

 ## Background

 This project makes it easier to implement legacy APIs, described by C header files, in Go.
-The original motivation was PKCS #11, a popular crypto API described by C header files and linked into dependent applications.
+The original motivation was PKCS&nbsp;#11, a popular crypto API described by C header files and linked into dependent applications.
 We were interested in implementing this API using Go, but found the process of producing the necessary CGo boiler-plate code rather tedious and error-prone.

-header2go isn't yet capable of processing the whole PKCS #11 header set.
+header2go isn't yet capable of processing the whole PKCS&nbsp;#11 header set.
 90% of the contents are successfully parsed at present and the tool takes care to output as much useful boilerplate as possible, even in the face of errors.

 ### Output